-I'm doing my first cake on friday for my daughter's first birthday party on saturday.
 I'm wondering if anyone has used store bought icing for decorating--not the wilton tubs, but pillsbury or betty crocker etc. I have 4 containers of white frosting at home and though I could just color that and add in some extra powdered sugar as needed. has anyone done this? will it work?

 If that won't work, I will be making the buttercream frosting using crisco, non-dairy margarine, and water. if i do the cake the day before, can i leave the cake out of the refrigerator overnight?